 Shivpuri River Rafting Point

-#SwipeRightToTravel A planned yet impromptu trip it was, was excited for i was going to tick the desire of rafting in the Ganga.Tragedy struck to me when i realized, i've forgotten my Digicam (one of the most essential gadget) after reached I Mumbai Airport.
+#SwipeRightToTravel A planned yet impromptu trip it was, enthralled for i was going to tick the desire of rafting in the Ganga.Tragedy struck when after reaching at Mumbai Airport i realized, have forgotten my Digicam (one of the most essential gadget)..
 Damnnnnnnn Nooooo !!
-But okay.. no issues..i will and stored the memories on my Mobile cam.
-After all the pictures by any mode will relive the memories with same elation.It was my first trip to Uttrakhand and north specifically; and best time to visit The Hill station Mussoorie, Rishikesh & Dehradun escaping the rising temperature here in west.Dehradun is quiet a laidback town and visiting Rishikesh, Haridwar, Mussosrie journey a nice experience to begin with as these destinations considered the start points for the foothills of Himalayas.
-And Who doesnot want to visit our own Himalayan Range, hence starting the exploration with Uttar of Bharat , what else than Uttrakhand.Local travelling in the "VIKRAM" (6 seater auto), and yes here the bargains to be done for shopping, travelling etc.You will find all hindi speaking people with slight tone change in some people.
+But okay.. no issues.. stored the memories on my Mobile cam, After all the pictures by any mode will relive the memories with same elation.It was my first trip to Uttrakhand and north specifically; and best time to visit The Hill station Mussoorie, Rishikesh & Dehradun escaping the rising temperature here in west.Dehradun is quiet a laidback town and visiting Rishikesh, Haridwar, Mussosrie journey was a nice experience to begin with as these destinations are considered the start points for the foothills of Himalayas.
+And Who does not want to visit our own Himalayan Range, hence starting the exploration with Uttar of Bharat , what else than Uttrakhand!!Local travelling in the "VIKRAM" (6 seater auto), and yes here the bargains to be done for shopping, travelling etc.You will find all hindi speaking people with slight tone change in some people.
 I spent 4.5 days here and traveled from Mumbai to Dehradun via Jet Flight.It was a overall sweet experience with lots of memories and adventure with Rafting.Thank you for Reading and hope you felt gripped throughout the Notes.Ashwini